foundersandcoders/our-site-v3/src/pages/documents/coronavirus.md

 ## Tech for Better

 Our Tech for Better programme is continuing online and with an increased focus on helping organisations respond to COVID-19.
 You can sign up for the programme [here](/tech-for-better).

+We are working closely with [CAST](https://wearecast.org.uk/) to develop a six-week programme to learn a collaborative approach to developing digital services.
+You can read more and apply [here](https://wearecast.org.uk/for-nonprofits/collaborative-digital-training/).